 12. Always be Clear on the Cancellation Policy

 There is an old saying: "Life is what happens when you are making other plans."
 So true.
 As much as we hope things go as planned, knowing what to do it they don't will bring you peace of mind.

 Best to have them in writing to refer to if needed.
 Cancellation policies can vary greatly from place to place and change over time.

 13. Ask About Road, Driveway, and Parking Options

-I've driven to and from 100's, if not a 1000 different cabins and resorts doing my inspections work, and trust me when I say parking matters and can vary wildly.
+I've driven to and from 1000's of different cabins and resorts doing my inspections work, and trust me when I say parking matters and can vary wildly.